redndgreen8/hmcnc/README.md

 `g++ -W -I {boost_install}/boost/include/ viterbi.noclip.cpp -o viterbi`

-6. fai file has to be in the same dir as asm.fa / hg38.fa
+6. fai file has to be in the same dir as asm.fa / hg38.fa / reference.fa

 ## Running program